Adhiambo-Cynthia/BT-PROPERTIES/README.md

-# DJANGO BT PROPERTIES PROJECT
+# DJANGO BT PROPERTIES PROJECT :house:
 This project aims in helping real estate companies and their clients in showcasing, buying and managing properties online.You can create a user account and send inquiries to the various realtors concerning a property of interest and they'll be automatically notified via an email.
 ### Technologies Used
 * Python 3.7